Colony of Fiji: "Fiji for the Fijians"

 Sir Hercules Robinson, who had arrived on 23 September 1874, was appointed as interim Governor.
 He was replaced in June 1875 by Sir Arthur Gordon.
 Rather than establish direct rule in all spheres, Gordon granted autonomy over local affairs to Fiji's chiefs, though they were now forbidden to engage in tribal warfare.
 The colony was divided into four regions, each under the control of a Roko; these regions were further subdivided into twelve districts, each ruled by a traditional chief.
 A Great Council of Chiefs was established in 1876 to advise the Governor.
 This body remained in existence until being suspended by the Military-backed interim government in 2007 and abolished in 2012.
 Under the 1997 Constitution, it functioned as an electoral college that chose Fiji's President, Vice-President, and 14 of the 32 Senators.
 In its early days, the Great Council was supplemented by a Native Regulation Board (now the Fijian Affairs Board); these two bodies together made laws for the Fijians.
 (European settlers, however, were not subject to its laws).
 In 1882, the capital was moved from Levuka to the more accessible Suva.

 Adopting a "Fiji for the Fijians" policy, Gordon prohibited further sales of land, although it could be leased.
 This policy has been continued, hardly modified, to this day, and some 83 percent of the land is still natively owned.
 He also banned the exploitation of Fijians as labourers, and following the failure of the cotton-growing enterprise in the early 1870s, Gordon decided in 1878 to import indentured labourers from India to work on the sugarcane fields that had taken the place of the cotton plantations.
 The 463 Indians arrived on 14 May 1879—the first of some 61,000 that were to come before the scheme ended in 1916.
 The plan involved bringing the Indian workers to Fiji on a five-year contract, after which they could return to India at their own expense; if they chose to renew their contract for a second five-year term, they would be given the option of returning to India at the government's expense or remaining in Fiji.
 The great majority chose to stay.
 The Queensland Act, which regulated indentured labour in Queensland, was made law in Fiji also.

+During the period of Gordon's governorship, the Little War (which he named), broke out in the West Colo, the highlands inhabited by the Kai Colo.
+During the war, he sent a force of 2,000 to successfully put down the rebels who rejected Christian missions and encroaching British authority over the interior.